Platoon Advantage Analysis in NPB - What Data Reveals About Batting Matchups

 Evolution of Platoon Analysis and Future Prospects

 Traditional platoon analysis simply compared performance by pitcher-batter handedness combinations.
 However, the introduction of TrackMan and Statcast has made it possible to analyze platoon splits by pitch type and location.
 For example, data shows that left-handed batters' swing-and-miss rate against left-handed pitchers' sliders significantly exceeds that of right-handed batters.
 Such detailed analysis holds the potential to evolve platoon strategy into something more precise.
 Reevaluation of switch-hitters' value is also progressing.
 In environments with large platoon splits, the strategic value of switch-hitters is high.
-While switch-hitters like Kazuo Matsui and Tsuyoshi Nishioka thrived in NPB, their numbers have been declining in recent years.
+While switch-hitters like Kazuo Matsui and Tsuyoshi Nishioka thrived in NPB, their numbers have been declining since the mid-2010s.
 The deepening of platoon analysis will make NPB baseball more intellectually rich in both player development and strategic planning.